Egg in a Bottle Experiment + Video

 - Saucepan and stove

-- Wide-mouth glass drink bottle (such as a Starbucks Frappuccino bottle - the mouth needs to be a little smaller than the egg.
-We used a large egg wih the Starbucks bottle, but with other bottles you might need smaller eggs. )
+- Wide-mouth glass drink bottle (such as a glass milk bottle or a Starbucks Frappuccino bottle - the bottle opening needs to be a little smaller than the egg.
+We used a large egg with the Starbucks bottle, but with other bottles, you might need smaller eggs)

 - Vegetable oil

 - A piece of paper, made into a strip of paper folded a couple of times length-wise (slightly shorter than the bottle)

 How to Do the Egg in a Bottle Experiment

 Place the eggs in a saucepan and add enough water so that the eggs are covered by about an inch.
 Let the water boil for 5 minutes, then remove the pan from the heat and cover it.
 Let it sit for 25 minutes, then remove the eggs and dip them in cold water.